South African Wars (1879–1915): Cape Colony

 The Cape Colony was founded by the Dutch East India Company in 1652.
 In 1795, it was taken over by the British, who were officially granted possession of the Cape by the Netherlands in 1815.
 At this time, the Cape Colony encompassed 100000 sqmi and was populated by about 26,720 people of European descent, a relative majority of whom were still of Dutch origin.
-The remainder were descended from German soldiers and sailors in the service of the Dutch East India Company's former administration, and a large number of French Huguenot refugees resettled there after fleeing religious persecution at home.
+The remainder were descended from German soldiers and sailors in the service of the Dutch East India Company's former administration and a large number of French Huguenot refugees who resettled there after fleeing religious persecution at home.
 Some of the existing colonists had become semi-nomadic pastoralists known as trekboers who frequently ventured beyond the Cape's frontier.
 This led to an expansion of the colony's borders and clashes with the Xhosa people over pastureland in the vicinity of the Great Fish River.
 Beginning in 1818, thousands of British immigrants were introduced by the colonial government to bolster the local European workforce and help populate the frontier as an additional defense against the Xhosa.

 By 1871, the Cape was by far the largest and most powerful state in the region.
 Its northern border had been established at the Orange River, and Britain had handed over the administration of Basutoland too.
-The Cape was also the only state in the region to (at least officially) give people of all races equal rights.
+The Cape was also the only state in the region to (at least officially) give people of all race's equal rights.
 It implemented a system of non-racial franchise – unusual in the restrictive world of the 19th century – whereby voters all qualified for the vote equally, regardless of race, on the basis of land ownership.
 In practice, however, it remained a European-dominated state, although in 1872 it succeeded in gaining a degree of independence from the British Empire when it successfully instituted a system of responsible government.
 Its government at first pursued a policy of avoiding further annexations so as to concentrate on internal development, but the South African Wars saw it annex several surrounding regions: Griqualand East, 1874; Griqualand West, 1880; and Southern Bechuanaland, 1895.

 At the end of the South African Wars, the Cape Colony, Natal, Orange Free State, and the Transvaal were united.
 The Cape Colony became a member of the Union of South Africa in 1910, and today is divided between three of the modern provinces of South Africa.